canonical/lxd/doc/rest-api.md

          "description": "A description"}
     ],
     "source": {
-        "type": "container",        // One of "container" or "snapshot" "name": "abc"
+        "type": "instance",        // One of "instance" or "snapshot" "name": "abc"
     }
 }